How to Track Facebook Ads in Google Analytics 4: An Overview

 2. Add the parameters and values that will be used in the UTM tag.

-There are two ways to add generated links to your Facebook ads.
+There are two ways to add generated links to your own campaigns or ads.

-1. The most common option is to copy and paste the entire URL into the Website URL field.
+1. The most common option is to copy and paste the entire above URL into the website URL field.

 Acquisition Overview

 This report summarizes all your traffic data, which consists of two parts: user acquisition and traffic acquisition.
-By clicking on the corresponding link, you can open each of these reports separately.
+By clicking on the corresponding link, you can open each report separately.

 User Acquisition